Python-Cardano/pycardano/README.md

 Go to [poetry installation](https://python-poetry.org/docs/#installation) for more details.

-Change directory into the repo, install all dependencies using poetry, and you are done!
+Change directory into the repo, install all dependencies using poetry, and you are all set!

 `cd pycardano && poetry install`